PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 These two displays create separate tuples, so ``is`` returns false, but they have the same contents, so ``==`` returns true.

+.. todo:: Rewrite for Python 3 world only.

 test in Python1 uses a simple recursive search to test for equality.
 If you have a circularly linked structure, e.g., a tuple containing a list that is embedded within itself, the ``==`` operator may crash your